-children are very knowledgeable about the sanitation situation of their community and school.
+Children are very knowledgeable about the sanitation situation of their community and school.
 They know what facilities exist in the community and where they are located.

-Engage them on a Guided Walk of the community and school to identify the location of the facilities they have identified.
+Step 4: Engage children in a Guided Walk of the community and school to identify the location of the facilities they have identified.

-✓ In each community, children, especially the boys, move about the community daily and know their way around.
+✓ In each community, children move about the community daily and know their way around.
 Take advantage of this and let children show facilitators round the community and help identify defecation areas (including any existing toilet facilities).